asr/apia/README.md

 E-2.0 proved the conjecture
 ````

-To see a list of all on-line ATPs available, run the following command:
+To see a list of all online ATPs available, run the following command:

 ```bash
 $ onlineatps --list-atps